AshritaSahoo/SIT-CUBESAT-AS/README.md

    secondary payloads on a launch vehicle.
 They’re employed for various purposes, including Earth observation, testing new communications technology, and performing miniature experiments

-- Why CUBESAT?
+- Why CubeSat?

    CubeSats began as a collaborative effort in 1999 between Jordi Puig-Suari, a professor at California Polytechnic State University (Cal Poly), and Bob Twiggs, a professor at Stanford University’s Space Systems Development Laboratory (SSDL).
 The original intent of the project was to provide affordable access to space for the university science community, and it has successfully done so.
 Now these are also used for various other experiments like testing instruments, enabling commercial applications,disaster response to climate monitoring.Supporting advanced mission concepts using constellations or swarms.

-- Cubesat making procedure according to [NASA CubeSat-101 CSLI](https://www.bing.com/ck/a?!&&p=4d30e5cf239c36d9JmltdHM9MTcyMDU2OTYwMCZpZ3VpZD0yMTM2NjU1Yy00NTJhLTZkNWItMWNlOS03MWM4NDRmZjZjYjEmaW5zaWQ9NTIxMg&ptn=3&ver=2&hsh=3&fclid=2136655c-452a-6d5b-1ce9-71c844ff6cb1&psq=nasa+cubesat+pdf&u=a1aHR0cHM6Ly93d3cubmFzYS5nb3Yvd3AtY29udGVudC91cGxvYWRzLzIwMTcvMDMvbmFzYV9jc2xpX2N1YmVzYXRfMTAxXzUwOC5wZGY&ntb=1).
+- CubeSat making procedure according to [NASA CubeSat-101 CSLI](https://www.bing.com/ck/a?!&&p=4d30e5cf239c36d9JmltdHM9MTcyMDU2OTYwMCZpZ3VpZD0yMTM2NjU1Yy00NTJhLTZkNWItMWNlOS03MWM4NDRmZjZjYjEmaW5zaWQ9NTIxMg&ptn=3&ver=2&hsh=3&fclid=2136655c-452a-6d5b-1ce9-71c844ff6cb1&psq=nasa+cubesat+pdf&u=a1aHR0cHM6Ly93d3cubmFzYS5nb3Yvd3AtY29udGVudC91cGxvYWRzLzIwMTcvMDMvbmFzYV9jc2xpX2N1YmVzYXRfMTAxXzUwOC5wZGY&ntb=1).
    The following are the step by step procedure that needs to be followed while building a CubeSat to the point of launching it into the space, provided by NASA CSLI(CubeSat Launch Initiative):

    1. Concept Development